SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 12. Save your work, but do not try to activate at this point as we have not created the **Booking** view yet.
 <br>![](/exercises/ex4/images/04_01_0120.png)

 13. Now, use what you have learned and create another view in the same way called Z_I_BOOKING_M_XXX.
 As you did before, add the code as shown here.
-Make sure to use your group nubmer where there is XXX.
+Make sure to use your group number where there is XXX.
 ```abap
 @AbapCatalog.sqlViewName: 'ZIBOOKING_M_XXX'
 @AbapCatalog.compiler.compareFilter: true